4 Excellent Career Options to Pursue After Real Estate School

 1. Real Estate Sales Agent or Broker

 This career path is probably what most people think of when contemplating the real estate field.
 But there's a good reason for that: Professionals who help people buy or sell properties often play an essential role in some of the biggest and most important transactions in those people's lives.
 And the number of real estate transactions that happen every year is staggering.
-For example, consider these facts from 2013 about the residential market:
+For example, consider these facts about the residential market: